-1⁄2 Credit | Grades 9 Honors I 8932
+1⁄2 Credit | Grades 9

 In this introductory course to Assumption's Aviation Program, students explore the areas of flying, aerospace engineering, and unmanned aircraft systems.
-Students will dive into various sectors of aviation and the elements that make up the aviation and aerospace ecosystem while exploring a variety of career opportunities in aviation and aerospace.
-Students will gain historical perspective of the aviation industry while also studying modern innovations and developing their own innovative ideas to address real-world challenges facing the industry.
+Students dive into various sectors of aviation and the elements that make up the aviation and aerospace ecosystem while exploring a variety of career opportunities in aviation and aerospace.
+Students gain historical perspective of the aviation industry while also studying modern innovations and developing their own innovative ideas to address real-world challenges facing the industry.
 Students apply to the Aviation Program and meet during their study block once every four days.
-Curriculum is sponsored by the AOPA.